B.LOWE Art Gallery

 Heritage Home in Brisbane's Creative Quarter

-B.LOWE Art Gallery makes its home in Plumridge House, a heritage-listed landmark that stands at the heart of Fortitude Valley, Brisbane's vibrant creative precinct.
-The gallery occupies one of Brisbane's most distinctive architectural spaces: a meticulously restored complex of heritage brick factory buildings that once anchored the Valley's early twentieth-century confectionery industry.
-What began in 1900 as the manufacturing hub for Bouchard, Plumridge and Rankin Brothers—later operating as Plumridge Ltd—has been thoughtfully transformed into a contemporary creative hub that honours its industrial past.
+B.LOWE Art Gallery is housed in Plumridge House, a heritage-listed building located in Fortitude Valley, Brisbane's creative precinct.
+The gallery occupies one of Brisbane's most distinctive architectural spaces.
+A complex of heritage brick factory buildings, it was originally built in 1900 as a manufacturing facility for Bouchard, Plumridge and Rankin Brothers, later operating as Plumridge Ltd. The site produced confectionery in Brisbane's early twentieth century before being carefully restored and converted into a contemporary creative hub that maintains its industrial character.

 Contemporary Art in an Industrial Setting